-This paper aimed to analyse the relationship between financialisation and the fall in the labour share in EU countries by performing a panel data econometric analysis for 27 EU countries between 1995 and 2013.
+This paper aimed to analyse the relationship between financialization and neoliberalism and the fall in the labor share in EU countries by performing a panel data econometric analysis for 27 EU countries between 1995 and 2013.

-Conventional economic theory stresses that the labour share and the profit share remain relatively stable over time (Bowley, 1937; and Kaldor, 1961), despite the decreasing (increasing) trend of the labour (profit) share in the majority of economies since the 1980s (Stockhammer, 2009, 2012 and 2017; Kristal, 2010; Dünhaupt, 2011; Peralta and Escalonilla, 2011; Estrada and Valdeolivas, 2012; Lin and Tomaskovic-Devey, 2013; among others).
-Scholars on financialisation, framed in the post-Keynesian literature and adopting a Kaleckian perspective, claim that financialisation is one of the drivers of the fall in the labour share due to three channels (Hein, 2012; Hein and Detzer, 2014; Michell, 2014; Hein and Dodig, 2015; among others): the change in the sectorial composition of economies (visible in the increasing importance of financial activity and the decreasing importance of general government activity), the emergence of 'shareholder value orientation' and the deterioration general workers' bargaining power of through the weakening of trade unions.
+Conventional economic theory stresses that the labor share and the profit share remain relatively stable over time (Bowley 1937; and Kaldor 1961), despite the decreasing (increasing) trend of the labor (profit) share in the majority of economies since the 1980s (Jayadev 2007; Stockhammer 2009, 2012 and 2017; Kristal 2010; Dünhaupt 2011; Peralta and Escalonilla 2011; Estrada and Valdeolivas 2012; Lin and Tomaskovic-Devey 2013; among others).
+Scholars on financialization and neoliberalism, framed in the post-Keynesian literature and adopting a Kaleckian perspective, claim that financialization and neoliberalism are one of the drivers of the fall in the labor share due to three channels (Hein 2012 and 2015; Hein and Detzer 2014; Michell 2014; Hein and Dodig 2015; among others): the change in the sectorial composition of economies (visible in the increasing importance of financial activity and the decreasing importance of general government activity), the emergence of 'shareholder value orientation' and the deterioration general workers' bargaining power of through the weakening of trade unions.

-We estimate a labour share equation using the standard variables (lagged labour share, technological progress, globalisation, education and output growth) and four further variables to reflect the three channels of financialisation (financial activity, general government activity,

-'shareholder value orientation' and trade union density rate).
-As we have a dynamic panel data model, an unbalanced panel and a macro panel, our labour share equation is estimated using the LSDVBC estimator.
+We estimate a labor share equation using the standard variables (lagged labor share, technological progress, globalization, education and output growth) and four further variables to reflect the three channels of financialization and neoliberalism (financial activity, general government activity, 'shareholder value orientation' and trade union density rate).
+As we have a dynamic panel data model, an unbalanced panel and a macro panel, our labor share equation is estimated using the LSDVBC estimator.

-We find that the channels of general government activity and 'shareholder value orientation' are positive and negative determinants, respectively, of the labour share in EU countries, in accordance with the literature on financialisation and other empirical studies concerning this matter (Dünhaupt, 2013a; Alvarez, 2015; Stockhammer, 2015; and Barradas and Lagoa, 2017).
-We also confirm the findings of other empirical studies that do not take into account the role of financialisation (European Commission, 2007; International Monetary Fund, 2007; Stockhammer, 2009; Judzik and Sala, 2013; Karanassou and Sala, 2013; and Köhler et al., 2016), namely that the labour share of the EU countries is sluggish, strongly procyclical and negatively influenced by technological progress and globalisation.
-It is also concluded that financialisation has contributed to a fall in the labour share in EU countries as a whole and more specifically in non-euro area countries, 'bank-based' countries and 'coordinated market' countries.
-However, the output slowdown was the main driver of the fall in the labour share in the majority of countries.
-This is especially worrisome taking into account the fears around the emergence of a new 'secular stagnation' in the current era of financialisation.
+We find that the channels of general government activity and 'shareholder value orientation' are positive and negative determinants, respectively, of the labor share in EU countries, in accordance with the literature and other empirical studies concerning this matter (Dünhaupt 2013a; Alvarez 2015; Stockhammer 2015; and Barradas and Lagoa 2017).
+We also confirm the findings of other empirical studies that do not take into account the role of financialization and neoliberalism (European Commission 2007; International Monetary Fund 2007; Jayadev 2007; Stockhammer 2009; Judzik and Sala 2013; Karanassou and Sala 2013; and Köhler et al. 2018), namely that the labor share of the EU countries is sluggish, strongly procyclical and negatively influenced by technological progress.
+It is also concluded that financialization and neoliberalism have contributed to a fall in the labor share in EU countries as a whole and more specifically in non-euro area countries, 'bank-based' countries and 'coordinated market' countries.
+However, the technological progress was the main driver of the fall in the labor share in the majority of countries.
+This prejudicial effect was mitigated by the output growth, which represents the main supporter of the labor share.
+This is especially worrisome taking into account the fears around the emergence of a new 'secular stagnation' in the current era of financialization and neoliberalism that could intensify the decline in the labor share in the coming years.

-Our findings suggest that the harmful effects of financialisation on the labour share are not peculiar to specific economies.
-Instead, it seems to be a generalised phenomenon that negatively affects most EU countries over time, despite their institutional differences.
+Our findings suggest that the harmful effects of financialization and neoliberalism on the labor share are not peculiar to specific economies.
+Instead, it seems to be a generalized phenomenon that negatively affects most EU countries over time, despite their institutional differences.